 What level of degree will help me advance in my industry?

-Some students earn a master’s knowing they want to advance their education and apply what they’ve learned to their career.
+Some students earn a master’s knowing they want to advance their education and apply their knowledge to their careers.
 Others earn a master’s on their way to a terminal degree (the highest degree you can get in a field).
-You should think about your long-term plans as you’re determining whether an MA or MS is the best master’s degree for you.
+You should consider your long-term plans to determine whether an MA or MS is the best master’s degree for you.

 Some master’s degrees, such as the Master of Architecture (MArch) and Master of Fine Arts (MFA) are terminal degrees, while most other subjects offer a PhD and expect those interested in a research or academic career to achieve that level of education.

-Generally, the majority of jobs do not require an MA or an MS. Still, earning either degree can bolster your subject knowledge and critical thinking skills, accelerate your career growth, and even lead to higher salaries.
-In fact, the US Bureau of Labor Statistics (BLS) estimates that half of all US jobs paying over $94,000—or twice the median salary in the United States—require either a master’s degree or a doctorate degree [1].
+Generally, most jobs do not require an MA or an MS. Earning either degree can bolster your subject knowledge and critical thinking skills, accelerate your career growth, and even lead to higher salaries.
+The US Bureau of Labor Statistics (BLS) projects that among the top 10 occupations with the most job growth through 2033, several require at least a bachelor's degree, while many specialized roles require a master’s or doctorate [1].

-An MA degree or an MS degree can help you develop specific skills that increase your earning potential.
-Master’s degree holders earn a median annual salary of $81,848, while bachelor’s degree holders earn $69,368, according to the US Bureau of Labor Statistics (BLS) [2].
+An MA or MS degree can help you develop specific skills that increase your earning potential.
+Master’s degree holders earn a median annual salary of $90,324, while bachelor’s degree holders earn $77,636, according to the US Bureau of Labor Statistics (BLS) [2].

-A recent study by the National Association of Colleges and Employers supports those findings.
-Graduates who earned a master’s in communication and media studies saw a 46.8-percent increase in salary [3].
+Recent reports by the National Association of Colleges and Employers support those findings.
+Graduates who earned a master’s in math or science saw a 22 percent increase in salary [3, 4].

-Some entry-level positions, certain management-level roles, and many specialized professions, such as counseling, education, and nursing, require a master’s degree [2].
+Some entry-level positions, certain management-level roles, and many specialized professions, such as counseling, education, and nursing, require a master’s degree [5, 6, 7].
 And more jobs are slated to follow suit.
-The BLS anticipates that jobs in the United States requiring a master’s degree will grow by over 16 percent by 2026—more than for occupations requiring bachelor’s degrees or doctorates.
+The BLS anticipates that jobs in the United States requiring a master’s degree for entry will grow by over 12 percent by 2033—more than for occupations requiring bachelor’s degrees or doctorates [8].

-Even if a role doesn’t require it, an MA or MS is one way to stand out from other job candidates who don’t have the same level of education.
-Earning a master’s level degree shows employers your commitment to a particular field as well as your advanced knowledge and training.
+Even if a role doesn’t require it, an MA or MS is one way to stand out from other job candidates with the same education level.
+Earning a master’s degree shows employers your commitment to a particular field and your advanced knowledge and training.

 Diplomat